samthebest/sceval/README.md

 ### Other Differences

-Specs2 is used over ScalaTest, this is really out of familiarity, especially when used in conjunction with ScalaCheck.
-If merged into MLLib, I imagine the tests would need to be refactored to use ScalaTest since most devmasters don't like multiple frameworks in a single project.
+Specs2 is used over ScalaTest, this is mainly for the type-checked matchers.

 SBT is used over Maven, no reason other than convention and familarity.